 Yokohama Tyres 19545×16 have proved to be a good seller to the younger tyre market and that’s where we missed out in the past.

-thing that we found hard to sell here in Halifax, at the time we did not know that this particular product was one of the first things to be sold on the internet and the market for wheel units were bought by the younger drivers online from a company in Macclesfield selling cheap Yokohama Tyres 19545×16 and wheels online.
+At the time, we did not know that this particular product was one of the first things to be sold on the internet,, and the market for wheel units was bought by the younger drivers online from a company in Macclesfield selling cheap Yokohama Tyres 19545×16 and wheels online.

-We then fell out with Yokohama tyresand concentrated on other tyre companies.
+with Yokohama tyresand concentrated on other tyre companies.
 This was before we joined Point-S. Point-S are an independent tyre dealer group here in the UK.
 And gave us the chance to buy directly from the tyre manufacturers for the first time in a few years.
+We are no longer members of Point-S !

 This opened the door for Yokohama tyres again

 And we started to deal with them for a second term.
-This time we were aware of the internet and could price up our tyres competitively.
-With special price structures we were able to sell this excellent product at very competitive prices and we are now able to offer our customers a good deal for an excellent product.
+This time, we were aware of the internet and could price up our tyres competitively.
+With special price structures, we were able to sell this excellent product at very competitive prices and we are now able to offer our customers a good deal for an excellent product.
 Yokohama Tyres 19545×16 have proved to be a good seller to the younger tyre market and that’s where we missed out in the past.

-This driver of this White Citroen DS3 specifically asked for Yokohama Tyres 19545×16 for his car and were definitely the tyre choice for the younger driver.
+Yokohama Tyres 19545×16 for his car and were definitely the tyre choice for the younger driver.
 I would also like to take this chance to thank Yokohama for the very professional manner that they showed when fitting my tyre depot with brand new signage and display materials.

-In 1999, the Sumitomo group began talks with Goodyear tyresand Goodyear bought a 75% stake in the company.
-Sumitomo carried on making Dunlop products in Japan and Goodyear made Dunlop in North America.
+In 1999, the Sumitomo Group began talks with Goodyear Tyres, and Goodyear bought a 75% stake in the company.
+Sumitomo carried on making Dunlop products in Japan, and Goodyear made Dunlop in North America.

 Motorsport tyre introduced

-In 2006, The new tyre company stopped making tyres here in the UK.
-Motorsport tyres are still produced out of their Birmingham UK factory, turning out about 300,000 specialist tyres a year.
+In 2006, the new tyre company stopped making tyres here in the UK.
+Motorsport tyres are still produced out of their Birmingham, UK, factory, turning out about 300,000 specialist tyres a year.

 Goodyear Dunlop tyres also own two smaller tyre companies,